amine2233/publish-blog/Content/resume/miyowa.md

 ---
-description:
+description: Mobile ios applications development from scratch using Objective-C. ...
 date: 2021-02-01 16:00
 resume.date: 2021-02-01 16:00
 resume.organization: Miyoa
 published: true
+isDateHidden: true
 ---

-#  iOS Developper at Miyowa, from May to September 2011 (5 months)
+#  iOS Developper at Miyowa

+> from May to September 2011 (5 months)

 ## Achievement:

-* Writing of functional & technical specifications,
+* Writing functional & technical specifications.

-* Design of the application architecture using MVC,
+* Design the application architecture using MVC.

-* Development of mobile applications for iOS using Objective-C from scratch,
+* Mobile ios applications development from scratch using Objective-C.

-* Integration of Client/Server communications without a third party library,
+* Integration of Client/Server communications without a third party library.

-* Adding in-app purchase to buy some additional premium featues,
+* Adding in-app purchase to buy some additionals premium featues.

 ## Technical environment: